Mongolian cuisine: Meats

-The most common rural dish is cooked mutton, usually without any other ingredients, though potatoes and carrots are common accompaniments in more well-to-do families.
-To accompany the meat, vegetables and flour products may be used to create side dishes as well.
+Carbs

 In Ulaanbaatar, one can often see signs advertising buuz, steamed dumplings filled with meat.
 Other types of dumplings are boiled in water (bansh, manti), or deep-fried in mutton fat (khuushuur).
-Khuushuur is particularly popular during the Naadam festival, where a particular variety is made that is slightly different to common khuushuur.
-Other dishes combine the meat with rice or fresh noodles made into various stews (tsuivan, budaatai khuurga) or noodle soups (guriltai shöl).
+Khuushuur is particularly popular during the Naadam festival, where a particular variety is made that is slightly different from common khuushuur.
+Other dishes combine the meat with rice or fresh noodles made into various stews, stir-frys (tsuivan, budaatai khuurga), or noodle soups (guriltai shöl).
 Sülen is a type of hot pot dish.

 Gambir (Mongolian: гамбир, pronounced [ɢæmʲbʲĭɾ]) is a flatbread that is commonly made from flour and ghee, served on its own or with sugar.